yoavram/Frodo/README.md

     - Frodo supports running behind an Apache webserver (instead of Flask's development webserver) using [mod_wsgi](http://flask.pocoo.org/docs/deploying/mod_wsgi/) - *frodo.wsgi*

 ## Installation
-To start using Frodo v1:
+To start using Frodo [v1]:

   - Use a computer with network access (via SSH) to the SGE cluster, and network access (via WWW or a proxy) to the potential clients
   - Check that you know how to connect to the SGE server via SSH with passwor authentication
   - Make sure you have installed Python - probably Python 2.7.x, but other versions may do the trick
   - Make sure you install the python requirements (see above)
   - Get Frodo by one of the following ways:
-    - Download Frodo v1 from the [downloads](https://bitbucket.org/yoavram/frodo/downloads) section (available in zip/gzip/bz2) to your server
+    - Download Frodo v1 as a [zip file](https://github.com/yoavram/Frodo/archive/a88abf06efe808c74807fc0e5e39c51707f156d6.zip) to your server
     - Clone the repository to the server, and set the head to tag v1 (this option allows you to stay up-to-date using *git pull* commands):

 	git clone https://github.com/yoavram/Frodo.git